American Express Platinum at $895: Effective Fee, Credits, and the Lounge Question

 - Travels for leisure twice per year, occasionally at high-end hotels

-- Uses Uber once per week
+- Uses Uber once per week; renews Uber One only sporadically

 - Does not have Equinox membership and would not buy one to claim the credit